 11. Aizen Festival, Osaka

-In Osaka, summer begins in late June with the commencement of Aizen Festival at Aizendo Temple, one of the three largest festivals in the city.
+In Osaka, summer begins in late June with the commencement of the Aizen Festival at Aizendo Temple, one of the three largest festivals in the city.
 The festival originated more than 1,000 years ago when local Buddhist priests organized the festival to appease the gods and bring good health.
-Today, many of the old customs remain including the main Hoekago Parade to open the festivities.
+Today, many of the old customs remain, including the main Hoekago Parade to open the festivities.
 Twelve young women dressed in Yukatas are paraded along Tanimachisuji Street towards Aizendo Temple to cheers from local onlookers.
-The procession stops in front of the main hall where the women are presented with flowers more cheering.
+The procession stops in front of the main hall, where the women are presented with flowers and more cheering.
 It is hoped that this will bring prosperity and good luck in romance.

 During the festivities, many visitors also come to the temple to pray for good health and well-being for the year ahead, a ritual ordinarily reserved for Shinto shrines but a common sight at this Buddhist temple during the Aizen Festival.